Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 Turn Off the Night Light Mode

-To solve the issue of red light, simply turn off the night light feature or set a different light color.
+To solve the issue of red light, turn off the night light feature or set a different light color.

 Fix the Water Level Sensor